Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Bounds from Flavour Changing Processes

 Those bounds, taken at the face value, suggest a strong power of flavour observables in searching for NP in the Yukawa couplings (see Fig.~5.1 in Ref.~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin}).
 Indeed, assuming the structure of the effective couplings to be $\OO(1)v^4/\Lambda_q^4$, those observables would be sensitive to the scales as high as $\Lambda_q\approx (60-300)\TeV$, with the lower value given by the bounds on the absolute value of the effective Yukawas $\hat{y}_{sd} \hat{y}_{ds}^*$ and the upper one by its imaginary part.
 The picture is, however, strikingly different if the Wilson coefficients of the dim 6 operators contributing to the Yukawa couplings respect an underlying flavour symmetry.
 This clearly emerges from the third and fifth columns of Tab.~\ref{tab:QboundsFinal}, where we show the corresponding lower bounds on the NP scales when the Wilson coefficients respect the FN symmetry.
 The bounds given in the third column follow from the limits on the absolute values of the effective coefficients and are independent of the phases $\theta_{f,ij}$.
 The bounds in the fifth column follow from the limits on the imaginary parts, once we assume the corresponding $\sin\theta_{f,ij}=1$.
-The latter case corresponds to a hybrid scenario, where $\sin\theta=0$ for $t,e,\tau$, so that the bounds from the EDM do not apply, and the non-diagonal couplings have maximal CP violating phases.
-Of course, if the NP is (approximately) CP conserving, there apply the bounds from the third column.
+In all cases, the free $\mathcal{O}(1)$ coefficients are taken strictly equal to 1.

-The obtained values for the lower bounds on NP scales are subject to three main sources of uncertainty: the first one is due to the $\OO(1)$ coefficients typical of the FN context; the second is associated to the experimental errors on the lightest quark masses; the third one is linked to the running between the scale $\Lambda_F$ down to the scale at which the different observables are computed.
+The obtained values for the lower bounds on NP scales are subject to three main sources of uncertainty: the first one is due to the $\OO(1)$ coefficients typical of the FN context; the second is associated to the experimental errors on the lightest quark masses; the third one is linked to the running between the scale $\Lambda_F$ down to the scale at which the different observables are computed~\footnote{Although the exact dependence of the observables on the Lagrangian Wilson coefficients is typically affected by the running, assuming the absence of \textit{ad hoc} cancellations between different contributions, the numerical results remain in the same ballpark.}.
 Therefore, they should be considered as approximate, qualitative results.